 Current Gemcitabine Clinical Trials

 However, gemcitabine is still appreciated by patients and oncologists because of its relatively low toxicity levels.
-Today, clinical trials for mesothelioma are usually evaluating gemcitabine’s effectiveness when combined with other chemotherapy drugs or therapies.
+Today, clinical trials for mesothelioma evaluate gemcitabine’s effectiveness when combined with other chemotherapy drugs or mesothelioma treatments.

 Gemcitabine Side Effects

 Patients receiving gemcitabine can expect to experience common side effects, including flu-like symptoms such as chills, fever, and tiredness.

 - Hair loss

 Although gemcitabine side effects are rarely life-threatening, some patients may have an allergic reaction.
 Patients should report any adverse effects to their oncology team.